 The image below shows the situation.
 It comes from an earlier blog post titled “Where Scientific Thinking Lives and Dies.”
 While scientific thinking is applicable to all levels of an organization, it lives only in the lower levels and is largely devoid in the higher levels.
-That’s because business problems are solved with de jure thinking (e.g. gut instinct) while technical problems are solved with de facto thinking (e.g. the seven QC tools).
+That’s because business problems are solved with de jure thinking (e.g. by right; gut instinct) while technical problems are solved with de facto thinking (e.g. the seven QC tools).

 Psychological safety is a benefit bestowed by top managers onto workers.
 Benefits given to workers have costs — perhaps not economic costs, but certainly social, political, and philosophical costs (read The Triumph of Classical Management Over Lean Management to find out why).
 These are costs that most top leaders are unwilling to bear.
 Fear is useful to leaders.
 It quickly conditions employees to fit in, do what the boss says, beat the KPI/metric, and adhere to the plan.
 They must display loyalty and fealty to their superiors and commit themselves to rapid response to problems or unfavorable metrics, such that their correction benefits the leader.
 It does not matter if the problem is big or small, infrequent or a daily occurrence.
 What matters is that workers respond quickly and that they effectively ameliorate the problem by any means.
 And, of course, the only good idea is the boss’s idea — which typically comes long after others have identified the idea.